 There was a consistent decline in unemployment rate last year, opening at 7.9% in January down to an all-time year low of 7% in November (December data is not yet out), according to the Bureau of Labor Statistics.
 But the figure is still higher than when we started 2008 at 5% a few months before the subprime crisis hit.
 Clearly, many more Americans would like to land a job, but would they love these jobs to, literally, die for?
 It may be a question to ask yourslef if you’re struggling with your mortgage.
 Check out America’s most dangerous jobs in our website’s latest infographic based on the 2012 National Census of Fatal Occupational Injuries.

 Not surprisingly, the list is dominated by blue-collar occupations that involve manual labor in high-risk work environments such as construction sites, factories and harsh outdoors.
 After years at the top, fishing gave way to logging as the most dangerous job.
 Felling and cutting trees into logs has never been more dangerous than in 2012.

-One other interesting fact is that incidents involving some means of transportation topped the causes of fatal work injuries.
+One other interesting fact is that incidents involving some means of industry-specific transportation topped the causes of fatal work injuries.
 It accounts for nearly half at 41%, more than double the second most common cause, which is homicide and violence at 17%.
 There was a 3.3% increase in motor vehicle crashes last year compared to 2011, and it’s the first time in eight years that such an increase was noted.